ucsb-gradescope-tools/jest-autograder/README.md

   ```
 * Pull the  repo into yours: `git pull remote main`
 * In `localautograder`, put a sample solution to be checked against the autograder.
-  * Put a sample solution (reference implementation) in `localautograder/submission/src/main`
+  * Put a sample solution (reference implementation) in `localautograder/submission/javascript/src/main`
   * If you also are testing a student test suite, optionally add a sample student test suite under
-    `localautograder/submission/src/test`
+    `localautograder/submission/javascript/src/test`
 * In `staging_main`, put your instructor test suite
-  * Tests go into `staging_main/src/test/java`, replacing `/src/test/java/edu/ucsb/gradescope/example/AnimalConstructorTest.java`
+  * Tests go into `/staging_main/javascript/src/test` replacing
-  * The files under `staging_main/src/test/java/autograder` should remain in place unchanged.
+    the files under `/staging_main/javascript/src/test/course`
-  * You may need to change the `staging_main/pom.xml` if you want to change, for example, the
-    needed dependencies, version of Java, etc.
+  * You may need to change the `staging_main/javascript/package.json` if you want to change, for example, the needed dependencies, etc.
-* Modify the `grading.config` file according to your preferences (see below.)
+* You will likely not need to modify the `grading.config` file in the current
+  version, since the defaults are what you will almost always want, but
+  there is a reference below in case you do.
 * To test the autograder locally:
   ```
   ./run_autograder